Best Bike Handlebars

 From time to time, this can happen.
 If you notice that your handlebars are looser than they should be, you may need to make a quick fix.
 If the problem is derived from the stem, here is what you can do.
 To begin, locate the stem of your bike (hint, it is the piece that connects the headset to the bars).
 You should see an Allen bolt (it's head almost looking like a polygon) and chances are, this has simply become loosened.
 Before you tighten it, though, ensure the bars are in the correct position so you do not end up wasting your time.

-q: Should you replace Your bars after a certain time?
+q: Should you replace Your bike handlebars after a certain time?

 It seems like a brainless answer but you should only replace them if you have crashed and they are damaged beyond repair, simple.
 No matter if they are made of carbon or aluminum, there is really no reason to periodically change them unless you feel they do not perform as you desire anymore.